Black-tailed godwit: Relationship to humans

 In Europe, black-tailed godwits are only hunted in France, with the annual total killed estimated at 6,000 to 8,000 birds.
 This puts additional pressure on the western European population, and the European Commission has a management plan in place for the species in its member states.
 In England, black-tailed godwits were formerly much prized for the table.
 Sir Thomas Browne (1605–1682) said: "[Godwits] were accounted the daintiest dish in England and I think, for the bignesse, of the biggest price."
 Old names included Blackwit, Whelp, Yarwhelp, Shrieker, Barker and Jadreka Snipe.
 The Icelandic name for the species is Jaðrakan.

 Status

 There is an estimated global population of between 634,000 and 805,000 birds and estimated range of 7180000 km2.
 In 2006 BirdLife International classified this species as Near Threatened due to a decline in numbers of around 25% in the previous 15 years.
 It is also among the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
+In 2024, L. limosa was listed as Endangered under the Australian EPBC Act.